Kurento/kurento/source/dev/dev_guide.rst

    # At this point, KMS is running; wait until the crash happens,
    # which will return you to the "(gdb)" prompt.
+   #
    # Or you can press "Ctrl+C" to force an interruption.
+   #
+   # You can also send the SIGSEGV signal to simulate a segmentation fault:
+   # sudo kill -SIGSEGV "$(pgrep -f kurento-media-server)"

-   # Obtain a full execution backtrace
+   # Obtain an execution backtrace
    (gdb) backtrace

    # Change to an interesting frame and get all details